ubinnee/spiral/README.md

 # SPIRAL: A Ritual for Diasporic Grief and Radical Hope 🌀

 **Project Status:** Active Prototyping (Collaboration: B21 McGill, Artch Festival)
-**Focus:** Human-Robot Interaction (HRI), Soft Robotics, Affective Computing
+**Focus:** Human-Robot Interaction (HRI), Bio-Sensing, Soft Robotics

 ---

 ## 1. The Vision
 **SPIRAL** is a kinetic art installation that functions as a "living" entity.
 It approaches diaspora as a sensory condition—a complex layering of memory, sound, and touch.

-As a "baby researcher" and "baby artist," I treat academic theory as a material to be softened and shared.
-SPIRAL uses computer vision to "inhale" physical offerings, triggering a synchronized response of haptic feedback (heartbeat) and respiratory motion (breathing) to facilitate a speculative dialogue with the year 3333.
+In my practice as a "baby researcher" and "baby artist," I treat academic theory as a material to be softened and shared.
+SPIRAL uses computer vision and bio-conductivity to "inhale" offerings and human presence, triggering a synchronized response of haptic feedback (heartbeat) and respiratory motion (breathing) to facilitate a speculative dialogue with the year 3333.

 ---